BigDataIA-Fall2023-Team2/Assignment1/part1/Readme.md

 ### Project Flow

 The user uploads a pdf file in the application or can directly paste the URL of the pdf from a website.
-The user then has option to select which package (out of nougat or pydf) can be used for text extraction and summary of metrics.
-The user will then open a new google collab notebook at https://colab.google/ and run the below code.
-The google collab notebook will generate an output URL and the user has to sumbit this URL in the main page of the application.
+The user then has option to select the package (nougat or pydf) that can be used for text extraction of pdf and summary of metrics.
+The user will then open a new google collab notebook at https://colab.google/ and run the code present in the google collab notebook.
+The google collab notebook will generate an output URL and the user has to sumbit this URL in the application.
 The application then extracts the text from pdf and displays text and other metrics such as number of pages, number of words.

 ### Code Explaination